huonw/huonw.github.io/_posts/2015-07-10-what-is-simd.md

 SIMD stands for "Single Instruction, Multiple Data", and refers to functionality that a lot of computer hardware has for operating on multiple numbers at once.
-(Essentially 100% of all desktops and laptops and many modern phones, has support for it.)
+(Essentially 100% of all desktops and laptops and many modern phones have support for it.)

 At a high-level, computers only operate on numbers.
 A program running on the computer will be executing sequences of instructions like